 NeiC is a joint initiative between the Nordic countries that brings together needs, interests and resources in order to create excellent e-infrastructure for researchers in the Nordic Region.
 The strategic partner organisations are CSC (Finland), SNIC (Sweden), UNINETT Sigma2 (Norway), DeiC (Denmark), RH Net (Iceland) and ETAIS (Estonia).
 Collaborative projects under NeiC, which the SDU eScience Center participated in, included Coderefinery, EOSC-Nordic and Puhuri.

 European Open Science Cloud (or EOSC) was initiated by the Commission in 2015 and aims to develop a trusted virtual environment where researchers from all kinds of scientific disciplines can store, share, process and re-use research material in accordance with the FAIR principles.
-The SDU eScience is a partner in EOSC-Nordic; a project that aims to facilitate the coordination of EOSC relevant initiatives within the Nordic and Baltic countries.
+The SDU eScience was a partner in EOSC-Nordic; a project that aimed to facilitate the coordination of EOSC relevant initiatives within the Nordic and Baltic countries.

 Research areas such as genetics, cancer and precision medicine generate vast amounts of data and require a significant amount of computer power.
 They also require HPC facilities that meet the appropriate security standards for sensitive personal data.
 As the first DeiC national HPC provider in Denmark, the SDU eScience Center has obtained the ISO27001 certification, an internationally recognized golden standard for Information Security Management.
 The Center has established a data processing agreement with the region and it is able to provide HPC services for researchers from OUH.